1/29/2025

 speaker

 Thank you.
-If you would like to signal with questions, please press star one on your touchtone telephone.
-If you're joining us today, use a speakerphone.
-Please make sure your mute function is turned off to allow your signal to reach our equipment.
-If you would like to withdraw, please press star two.
-Again, if you would like to withdraw your questions, you may press star two.
+If you would like to signal with questions, please press star 1 on your touchtone telephone.
+If you're joining us today using a speakerphone, please make sure your mute function is turned off to allow your signal to reach our equipment.
+If you would like to withdraw, please press star 2.
+Again, if you would like to withdraw your questions, you may press star 2.
 Once again, please press star one if you would like to signal with questions.
 And our first question today will come from George Staffos with Bank of America.

 speaker